 16. Hammock Haven

 If you have the space, hang a hammock inside your fort for a unique twist.
 It offers a relaxing spot that’s both fun and unexpected.
+Check out these creative ways to hang a hammock to find the best setup for your space.

 17. Cardboard Castle

 Repurpose large cardboard boxes into a majestic castle.
 It’s a fun project that lets creativity run wild, and kids love decorating their own ‘walls’.
+Check out these creative cardboard castle ideas for more inspiration.

 18. Mattress Maze